Jaturun Siripongs: Execution

 Siripongs was initially scheduled for execution in November 1998, but the execution was blocked by a federal judge.
 On December 14, 1998, an Orange County Superior Court Judge signed a new execution order for Siripongs, setting an execution date for February 9, 1999.

-Multiple groups of people tried to appeal the execution, including Pope John Paul II, the husband of Wattanaporn who was a Buddhist, two of the jurors at his trial, and the former warden of San Quentin State Prison, who, despite attempting to spare Siripongs life, was a supporter of capital punishment.
-The government of Thailand also asked that Siripongs life be spared and that he return to his native country to serve a life sentence.
+Multiple groups of people tried to appeal the execution, including Pope John Paul II, the husband of Wattanaporn, who was a Buddhist, two of the jurors at his trial, and the former warden of San Quentin State Prison, who, despite attempting to spare Siripongs life, was a supporter of capital punishment.
+The government of Thailand also asked that Siripongs's life be spared and that he be returned to his native country to serve a life sentence.
 Governor Gray Davis rejected the offer and denied Siripongs clemency.
 He stated "Model behavior cannot bring back the lives of the two innocent murder victims."
 Although many opposed the execution, some supported it, including Wattanaporn's son.
-At Siripongs' clemency hearing, he stated, "What he did, he should pay for."
+At Siripongs's clemency hearing, he stated, "What he did, he should pay for."

 On February 9, 1999, Siripongs was executed at San Quentin State Prison by lethal injection.
 His last meal consisted of two cans of Lucky Arctic iced tea and two cups of Mission Pride canned peaches.
-He had no last words, and was pronounced dead at 12:19 a.m.
+He had no last words and was pronounced dead at 12:19 a.m.
 Outside San Quentin State Prison on the night of his execution, anti death penalty advocates clashed with death penalty supporters.
 Punches were thrown, causing Marin County police to separate the two groups.
 Throughout his time on death row, Siripongs was described as a model inmate, who believed he would be reincarnated following his execution.
 He wished to be cremated and have his ashes scattered at sea.